skipperkongen/childrens-space-program/README.md

 A project for kids to launch high-altitude weather balloons into near space.

-## Project outline

-Kids divide into groups and complete the project.
-The structure mimics the division of responsibilities for a real space launch:

-* Atmosphere group: How to choose perfect time and place for launch?
-* Media group: How to design and video capture the mission?
-* Builder group: How to build the balloon platform?
-* Tracking group: How to safely land and recover balloon?
-* Data group: How to process data from balloon?

-Other group (mostly for adults):

-* Entrepreneur group: How to get permission and perhaps exploit launch like sponsorships?

 ## Small balloon project

 In this project you will launch a real weather balloon that is tied to a string, so you can pull it down again :-)